mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 different access links.
 It could be combined with single-path VPN protocols to support both seamless handovers and bandwidth aggregation above VPN tunnels.
-Unfortunately, Multipath is not yet deployed on most Intenet servers and thus few applications would benefit from such a use case.
+Unfortunately, Multipath is not yet deployed on most Internet servers and thus few applications would benefit from such a use case.

 The QUIC protocol opens up a new way to find a clean solution to this